 Can’t decide between pizza and burgers?
-A pizza burger is the answer!
+Pizza burgers are the answer!

-Served open face, a pizza burger is the comfort-food dinner you didn’t know you needed.
-Everybody in the family will love these!
-It’s also a fresh take on burgers, which can get tiring and stale when you use the same recipes over and over again.
+An open-faced pizza burger is the comfort-food dinner you didn’t know you needed.
+It’s a fresh take on burgers, which can get tiring and stale when you use the same recipes over and over again.
+This from-scratch filling—more sloppy joe than beef patty—features pizza sauce for a punchy dose of tomatoes.
+It’s placed on a bun with melted mozzarella cheese on top, making for a meal that everybody in the family will love.

-Prep time takes just 5 minutes.
-Because you’re broiling in the oven for only a few minutes, they’re ready fast—in 6 minutes.
-No need to stand over the stovetop or grill as you flip the burgers.
+Prep time takes just five minutes.
+Because you’re broiling them in the oven for just a few minutes, they’re ready in no time.
+No need to stand over the stovetop or grill while flipping burgers.

 Ingredients for Pizza Burgers

-- Ground beef: For this recipe, you need 1½ pounds of ground beef to make 12 servings.
+- Ground beef: For this recipe, you’ll need 1-1/2 pounds of ground beef to make 12 servings.

 - Onion: Use a yellow onion.
-These are not as sharp-tasting as white onions, and become sweeter when cooked.
+They’re not as sweet as white onions or as sharp-tasting as red onions, and they become sweeter when cooked.

-- Pizza sauce: This is sold in a can, tube or jar and is essentially crushed tomatoes, olive oil and seasonings such as oregano, basil and garlic.
+- Pizza sauce: Pizza sauce is sold in cans, tubes and jars, and is essentially a thick sauce of crushed tomatoes, olive oil and seasonings such as oregano, basil and garlic.
+Buy one of the best store-bought pizza sauces, or use up your homemade pizza sauce.

 Directions